Sacré-Cœur College: Expansion of the college

 The expansion of the college was decided in 1901, partly due to the conciliatory attitude of Thomas Barry.
-The 1901-1902 school year began with the refusal of 15 students due to lack of space.
-The main issue was that additional classrooms had to be added each year in order to complete the full classical curriculum.
+The 1901–1902 school year began with the refusal of 15 students due to lack of space.
+The main issue was that additional classrooms had to be added each year to complete the full classical curriculum.
 According to Father Lebastard, the college had to "grow or cease to exist."
 In the same letter to his congregation, he requested a sum of $7,000.
 In October, a committee of 16 parishioners, led by Father Aimé Morin, managed to raise $3,000.
 The parishioners of Bas-Caraquet also contributed to the funding.
 The federal government and a certain Mr. Adam each provided $500.
 Volunteers transported the timber and stone.
 The services of Caraquet architect Nazaire Dugas were hired for the execution of the plans.
 However, the fourth year began in 1902 with the same issues: lack of space and the refusal of students.
 An acetylene lighting system, courtesy of Father Allard, was installed in the spring of 1903.
 By the fifth rentrée in September, only the study hall was completed, but the chapel was inaugurated on December 8.
 At this point, the college could accommodate 75 students.